Will Smith Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.27 team ERA ranks 17th across all league pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.26).

-- Marlins pitchers combine to give up 143 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- The right-hander's most recent appearance was on Saturday against the New York Yankees, when he tossed nine innings, surrendering one earned run while allowing five hits.
+- His most recent appearance came on Sunday against the New York Yankees, when the right-hander threw four innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.